Bortus-AI/Universal-S3-File-Version-Pruner/README.md

 This script is designed to clean up non-current (older) versions of objects within a specific prefix in an S3-compatible storage bucket.
 This can be helpful if you're using versioning in your bucket and want to remove outdated versions of files to save on storage costs.

+### **Disclaimer: Always test scripts like this in a safe environment before running them on production data to prevent accidental data loss.**

 ## Prerequisites

 - AWS CLI v2 installed and configured (for S3-compatible services)